 b.
 Federated.

 For instance, Google’s “Sign in with Google” feature is an example of a federated digital identity system.
-Here, Google authenticates the user, allowing them to log into various third-party apps and services without creating new accounts.
+In this case, Google authenticates the user, allowing them to log into various third-party apps and services without creating new accounts.
 Today, this type of system is now quite common.
 This is because of its high level of interoperability which increases efficiency for businesses and ease of use for end-users.

 c.
 Decentralized.